python-discord/code-jam-6/romantic-revolutionaries/README.md

 ## Setup The Environment

-used venv to create the virtual envoronment.
+used venv to create the virtual environment.
 It was run with: python3 -m venv venv

 followed by: source ./venv/bin/activate

 I assume: python3 -m pip -r requirements.txt

 But I am not sure. :)

+## Run It

+python gui.py